megadruck/Shopware-Test1/README.md

     git clone https://github.com/shopware/shopware.git

-In case you wish to contribute to Shopware, fork the `5.1` branch rather than cloning it, and create a pull request via Github.
+In case you wish to contribute to Shopware, fork the `5.2` branch rather than cloning it, and create a pull request via Github.
 For further information please read the section "Get involved" of this document.

 2.)
 Set the correct directory permissions:

-    chmod 755 config.php
     chmod -R 755 var
     chmod -R 755 web
     chmod -R 755 files